llsurreal919/PointCloudQualityAssessment/README.md

 ## Code

-You can perform "**test.m**" in file "code" to obtain an objective quality score for the distortion point cloud
+You can execute "**test.m**" in file "code" to obtain an objective quality score for the distortion point cloud